Trusted WordPress tutorials, when you need them most.

 The easiest way to show form entries in WordPress is by using Formidable Forms.
 It’s a popular WordPress contact form plugin and offers an all-in-one form builder with lots of customization features.

-You can create all kinds of forms, such as surveys, quizzes, payment forms, and advanced forms like event calendars, directories, and calculators.
+You can create all kinds of forms, especially advanced forms like event calendars, directories, and calculators.

 Upon activation, you can go to Formidable » Forms and click the ‘+ Add New’ button at the top.